Saturday Night (Whigfield song): Critical reception

 "Saturday Night" was well-received by professional critics, both contemporaneous and retrospective pieces labeling the track as "irresistible", "catchy", and "infectious".
-Larry Flick from Billboard wrote that it "is a giddy pop/dance ditty that has already saturated radio airwaves throughout Europe.
+Larry Flick from Billboard magazine wrote that it "is a giddy pop/dance ditty that has already saturated radio airwaves throughout Europe.
 It also has gotten early spins on crossover stations in Los Angeles, Chicago, and Nashville—and rightly so.
 The tune has a simple, but killer hook that is matched by a jumpy, rave-coated rhythm section and chirpy female vocals."
-Another editor, Mark Dezzani, declared it an "teen anthem".
+Another Billboard editor, Mark Dezzani, named it a "teen anthem".
 Chris Heath from The Daily Telegraph felt it's "pleasantly annoying", saying, "It's pop music.
 Don't be too cool to enjoy it."
 David Balls from Digital Spy noted its "feelgood Euro beats and memorable dance routine".

 Tom Ewing of Freaky Trigger complimented it for being "one of those iconically simple pop hits" and for its "resistibility".
 He also added that the song is "charmingly unassuming, thanks mainly to Whigfield's matter-of-fact performance.
 If you do stick around, your reward is a lovely bit of house piano heading for the fade.
 But this song is never pushy.
 It's Saturday night.
 Whigfield is having a great time."
-Gavin Hills from The Observer viewed it as "wonderful", British magazine Music Week called it "delightful frothy pop", and Stephen Meade from The Network Forty considered it as "exciting".
+A reviewer from Music Week called it "delightful frothy pop", and Stephen Meade from The Network Forty considered it as "exciting".
+NME named "Saturday Night" a "much misunderstood dancefloor classic", while Gavin Hills from The Observer praised it as "wonderful".
+Sylvia Patterson from Smash Hits was less enthustiastic, writing, "Quack quack! goes some "instrument" before someone starts doing the Euro chopsticks on the piano and we're whipped into a lather of squeaky-voiced dum-de-dum-de-dum! lyrical nonsense..."

 Music video

-The official music video for "Saturday Night" was directed by La La Land.
-It features numerous different scenes of Whigfield standing in front of a mirror, getting ready to go out on Saturday night.
-She's blow-drying her wet hair, before she braids it and puts on make-up.
-In some scenes, she flips through pictures of different men and selects one (GG Allin) of them, which she kisses and attaches to the mirror.
+The official music video for "Saturday Night" was directed by British production company La La Land and filmed in London.
+It features numerous different scenes of Whigfield standing in front of a mirror, with a blue backdrop, getting ready to go out on Saturday night.
+She blow-dries her wet hair, before she braids it and puts on make-up.
+In some scenes, she flips through pictures of different men and selects one of them, which she kisses and attaches to the mirror.
+Whigfield told in a 2009 interview, "That guy is actually the director of the video, and the photo was taken on holiday in Ibiza.
+I'm not sure what he was doing full of mud as he was, as I wasn't there myself."
 In the video for her next single, "Another Day", the same image appears, this time in a frame.
 Other scenes also show the singer trying to decide which clothes to wear, before she goes for a black singlet.
 The video was A-listed on Germany's VIVA in September 1994.
-In December 2022, it had generated more than 111 million views on YouTube.